 Server & Client

-The Ignition OPC UA Module is best described in two parts because it implements both server and client functionality.
-As an OPC UA server, the module comes with popular drivers for devices by Allen-Bradley and Siemens, as well as devices that support Modbus.
+The Ignition OPC UA Module provides both server and client functionality.
+As an OPC UA server, the module integrates with our suite of popular drivers for Allen-Bradley, Siemens, Modbus, and Omron devices.
 As an OPC UA client, the module has the ability to make outgoing connections to third-party OPC UA servers.
 The OPC UA Module also features an open driver API, which allows you to write your own drivers for the module.
-Learn more in the Developers section.
+Learn more at: inductiveautomation.com/developers/.

 Based on Modern IT Protocols